 Your guide to hearing aids in both ears

-A hearing aid is a highly technical device.
+A hearing aid is a highly technical tool.
 You can compare it to a computer.
 Old-fashioned hearing aids are now a thing of the past, because both technology and appearance have changed a lot.
-A modern hearing aid is much more than a simple hearing amplifier.
+A modern-day hearing aid is much more than a simple hearing amplifier.
 You make use of a number of special functionalities.
-Also from the so-called binaurality is the speech.
+Also from the so-called binaurality is the talk.

 This guide explains for you what is behind the term binaural hearing aids and how this function helps you hear.
 You are very welcome to ask our hearing aid experts for advice on fitting and selection.
 Call us or send us a message about hearing loss.
 The consultation is non-binding and free of charge.